I'm still in the process of rebuilding this blog about our trip to Antarctica in 2020. Please be patient and stay tuned.

 -

 We discovered early this morning that there was another ship in the Bay.
-And that’s a first on this voyage - everyone else is over visiting...
+And that’s a first on this voyage - everyone else is way over east...

 -